kumbulanit/t-sql/tech company/untitled/Presentations/Lesson2_Understanding_Sets_Presentation.md

 -- BaseSalary range membership
 SELECT * FROM Employees
-WHERE BaseSalary BETWEEN 60000 AND 80000;   -- Members of salary range set
+WHERE BaseSalary BETWEEN 60000 AND 80000;   -- Members of BaseSalary range set
 ```

 ---